 Name Age Position Bernard L. Kasten Jr. M.D.
-(1) Thomas N. Konatich (2) Dennis E. Hruby, Ph.D.
-John R. Odden (3) 60 60 54 52 Director, Chief Executive Officer Vice President, Chief Financial Officer, Secretary and Treasurer Vice President, Chief Scientific Officer Vice President - Business Development
+(1) 60 Director, Chief Executive Officer Thomas N. Konatich (2) 61 Vice President, Chief Financial Officer, Secretary and Treasurer Dennis E. Hruby, Ph.D.
+54 Vice President, Chief Scientific Officer Eric A. Rose, M.D.
+54 Chief Executive Officer and Chairman of the Board

-- (1) Dr. Kasten became Chief Executive Officer in the third quarter of 2004.
-Dr. Kasten resigned as Chief Executive Officer of SIGA effective as of April 30, 2006. - (2) Mr. Konatich was appointed to serve in an additional capacity as Acting Chief Executive Officer effective as of May 1, 2006. - (3) Mr. Odden became Vice President -- Business Development in the third quarter of 2004.
-He resigned as Vice President Business Development in September, 2005.
+- (1) Dr. Kasten became Chief Executive Officer on July 2, 2004.
+Dr. Kasten resigned as Chief Executive Officer of SIGA effective as of April 30, 2006.
+Dr. Kasten was a director of SIGA until December 19, 2006. - (2) Mr. Konatich was appointed to serve in an additional capacity as Acting Chief Executive Officer effective May 1, 2006 through February 28, 2007.

 Bernard L. Kasten, Jr., M.D. has been a director of SIGA since May 23, 2003 and was Chief Executive Officer from the third quarter of 2004 through April 30, 2006.
-Prior to becoming Chief Executive Officer of SIGA and since February 2002, Dr. Kasten has been Vice President, Medical Affairs of medPlus Inc., a healthcare information technology company and a wholly-owned subsidiary of Quest Diagnostics, Inc., a diagnostic testing, information and services company.
+Prior to becoming Chief Executive Officer of SIGA and since February 2002, Dr. Kasten has been Vice President, Medical Affairs of MedPlus Inc., a healthcare information technology company and a wholly-owned subsidiary of Quest Diagnostics, Inc., a diagnostic testing, information and services company.
 Since 1975, Dr. Kasten has been a Diplomat of the American Board of Pathology with a sub-specialty certification 1976 in Medical Microbiology.
 Dr. Kasten's staff appointments have included service in the Division of Laboratory Services at The Cleveland Clinic; Associate of Pathology and Laboratory Services at the Bethesda Hospital Systems in Cincinnati, Ohio and Chief Laboratory Officer at Quest Diagnostics Incorporated.
 Dr. Kasten was a founder of Plexus Vaccine Inc., a vaccine company of which SIGA acquired substantially all of the assets in May 2003.
 Dr. Kasten is also a director of Seracare Life Sciences, Inc. Dr. Kasten is an author of "Infectious Disease Handbook" 5th Edition, 2003, Lexi-Comp Inc.

 Thomas N. Konatich has served as Vice President, Chief Financial Officer and Treasurer since April 1, 1998.
-He was named Secretary of SIGA on June 29, 2001 and from October 5, 2001 until July 2, 2004 was our Acting Chief Executive Officer.
-Mr. Konatich resumed the position of Acting Chief Executive Officer on May 1, 2006.
+He was named Secretary of SIGA on June 29, 2001.
+During the periods from October 5, 2001 until July 2, 2004 and May 1, 2006 until February 28, 2007, Mr. Konatich was our Acting Chief Executive Officer.
 From November 1996 through March 1998, Mr. Konatich served as Chief Financial Officer and a director of Innapharma, Inc., a privately held pharmaceutical development company.
 From 1993 through November 1996, Mr. Konatich served as Vice President and Chief Financial Officer of Seragen, Inc., a publicly traded biopharmaceutical development company.
 Mr. Konatich has an MBA from the Columbia Graduate School of Business.